msaad00/Mohamed_Saad_Portfolio/README.md

 * Built a predictive model using logistic regression to predict cancellations.

 # [Project 2: American Energy Market Regulator](https://github.com/msaad00/Project-2-files.git)
-* Analysis of hypothetical outage data from a number of producers with focus on forced outages to identify unreliable providers.
+* Analysis of hypothetical outage data from a number of producers using SQL
-* Answer management after compar companies with the most outages, the most average MW of lost energy  longest outage average duration and
+* Compare providers based on number of outages, average MW of lost energy duration of outages to identify unreliable providers
 * Reccomended changes to the penalization system taking into account all insights found.

 # [Project 3: Chem Corp](https://github.com/msaad00/Project-3-files.git)